 Solar cooking is another option if you have plenty of sunlight and if you are willing to adjust the cooker to face the sun.
 A professional solar oven is a good investment because it doesn’t require fuel, it doesn’t create smoke to give away your position, and it’s easy to carry.
 You can also build your own solar cooker if you are the handyman type.
 Youtube can help with all your DIY projects.

 Improvised cooking will play an essential role if you are forced to live without electricity.
-This becomes an important skill if you have to travel from one location to another.
+This becomes an essential skill if you have to travel from one location to another.

 Heating and cooling when there is no power